Travelling to Dubai via sea: Why some tourists prefer to cruise to UAE for holidays

 Another cruiser, Valerie Ferretti, a French tourist living in Nice, who has used Dubai as a transit point on multiple occasions in the past, is now on her maiden visit to the city.

 She said, “The UAE is a beautiful country, and Dubai is an amazing city.
-However, like any major city, it is bustling with people.
+Like any major city, it is bustling with people.
 Dubai is very modern, much like New York.”

 Travelling with her husband, Valerie added, “I’ve taken several cruises in the Mediterranean and South America.
 I've also explored Africa and embarked on numerous cruises to Egypt.
 Yet, this is my first visit to a Middle Eastern country.
 We've visited Abu Dhabi, Doha, and Muscat, with many of these places offering a distinctly Middle Eastern vibe.”